siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 branch.

-This is also the place to distinguish the amplitude-like quantity from the recovered density.
-The sign or phase can reverse in $f$, but the recovered density
+This is also the place to distinguish the amplitude-like quantity from the recovered energy density.
+The sign or phase can reverse in $f$, but the recovered energy density

 $$
 u = |f|^2